A Guide to Porchetta in Rome

 Here is our Local Aromas list of where to eat amazing porchetta in Rome:

-Er Buchetto (Via Viminale 2/f – Termini): A tiny taverna handily positioned near Termini train station which has sold porchetta and produce from the Castelli Romani since 1890.
+Er Buchetto (Via Viminale, 2/f – Termini): A tiny taverna handily positioned near Termini train station which has sold porchetta and a whole load of other delicious things from the Castelli Romani since 1890.

 Mercato Campagna Amica (Via di San Teodoro, 74 – Circo Massimo): Try delectable porchetta straight from the producer at this weekly farmer’s market which takes place near the Circus Maximus every Saturday and Sunday.

 Come with us to the Mercato Campagna Amica on our Sunday Farmer’s Market tour!
 Try porchetta and a whole host of other fabulous local food and meet the people who make it.